otormaigh/playground-android/NOTES.md

 ----

 I was having some problems with Github secrets not being accessible by Pull Requests that were created by Dependabot.
 Github do this on purpose so that forks don't maliciously try to expose any repo secrets.
-There is section in the Github settings that allow you you create secrets specfici to apps, I did add one there but it still wasn't accessible by Dependabot PRs, if I manually click 'Re-run job' then it would be accessible so I don't know if it it was me manually re-running the job that 'fixed' it or if it was a delayed settings update.
+There is section in the Github settings that allow you you create secrets specific to apps, I did add one there but it still wasn't accessible by
+Dependabot PRs, if I manually click 'Re-run job' then it would be accessible so I don't know if it it was me manually re-running the job that 'fixed' it or if it was a delayed settings update.
 I'll know for sure once the next Dependabot PR comes through.

+### 17/03/2021
+The above Dependabot issue seems to be a 'feature'.
+There is a relevant bug [here](https://github.com/dependabot/dependabot-core/issues/3253).
+I think I may just remove the ability to decrypt the release keystore on the Dependabot builds and only build the full release with real signing keys through the master branch.
+This is going to cause a signing conflict on the diffuse output, but that's not too much of an issue.
+The setting I found that allows you to supply secrets to Dependabot appears to only allow access within the `dependabot.yml` config file/step rather than within any 'external' step (see [here](https://docs.github.com/en/github/administering-a-repository/managing-encrypted-secrets-for-dependabot).